 - Anyone who offers to get you more money for your insurance claim warrants additional caution.

-- Always hire an established, licensed and fully insured company.
+- Always hire an established, licensed, and fully insured company.
 Check the references they give you.

 - Reputable contractors should be able to provide you with their certificate of liability insurance.
 If they have employees, they should also carry worker’s comp coverage.

 - To help ensure coverage is in force while the contractor is working for you, you can ask to be added as an additional insured on their policy.
-If the policy lapses or cancels, you should be notified.
+If the policy lapses or is canceled, you should be notified.
 In most cases, there is no fee to get you added to the policy.

 - Never pay a repair bill in full until the work is completed according to your contract with the provider.

-- A bid that is substantially lower than other bids for the same scope of work is usually missing something significant.
+- A bid substantially lower than other bids for the same scope of work is usually missing something significant.
 Review all bids carefully to ensure there aren’t items missing or unnecessary items added to the scope of work.